azadbolour/programming-practices/About.md

 The group as a whole shares resources through this github repository, and our [Google Group](https://groups.google.com/forum/#!forum/programming-practices).

-Our study sessions are hosted - meaning that one or two member volunteer to prepare for and lead each session.
+Our study sessions are hosted - meaning that one or two members volunteer to prepare for and lead each session.
 Different members may host successive sessions of the same topic, of course.